akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 iii.
 Issue Management - Discuss how issues will be identified, addressed or escalated as needed.

 iv.
-Testing - Describe your philosophy on testing, and how you would work with the State product team to integrate into the shared devops and Continuous Integration(CI) pipeline.
+Testing - Describe your philosophy on testing, and how you would work with the State product team to integrate into the shared devops and continuous integration (CI) pipeline.
 Describe how you envision incorporating user testing, and how you would align this with the CI activities.

 v.
 Research - Describe an overview of your research process and how that will tie in with other delivery activities.